cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 anything other than `exec` (which replaces the process entirely) or `_exit` (which is really just a plain syscall) is not POSIX-legal in the child forked by vfork because the parent cannot reasonably have the stack mutated under it without its knowledge.
 But wait, didn't we just call a function?
+That's certainly going to make use of the stack, right?

 The good news it that in reality (or at least for some version of reality on Linux with any real libc), things are not that dire.
-CPython, for example, which is used and tested for with more diversity than the vast majority of software in use today, uses it in much the same way.
+Just as one example, CPython -- which is used and tested for with more diversity than the vast majority of software in use today -- uses it in much the same way.
 In their case, it's used as part of a vastly more complex process of forking children which is also _guaranteed_ to push to stack by calling child functions (see [here](https://github.com/python/cpython/blob/v3.12.1/Modules/_posixsubprocess.c#L812-L823) and [here](https://github.com/python/cpython/blob/v3.12.1/Modules/_posixsubprocess.c#L553-L571)).
-I think it would be safe to say that, despite some POSIX book banging and semantics discussion, the world has not collapsed yet as a result.
+I think it would be safe to say that, despite some POSIX book banging and semantics discussion, the world has not collapsed into a fiery pit yet as a result.

-So why is this okay in reality?
+So why is this okay enough to make it into codebases like CPython's?
 Well, when the parent process continues its operation, additional stack data is simply going to end up in the unallocated portion of the stack.
-The paused parent's stack pointer register is still independent, even with `vfork`, so things just continue about their merry way regardless of standards ire.
+The paused parent's stack pointer register is still independent, even with `vfork`, so things just continue about their merry way.
+All in all, despite standards ire, the whole thing is relatively safe (if a little unpleasant).

 ## Other approaches